-Additional Information Assessment Criterion 1.3 Factors may include: a setting or situation the individual Assessment Criterion 1.3 An individual will usually mean the person supported by the learner but may include those for whom there is no formal duty of care.
+Additional Information Assessment Criterion 1.3 Assessment Criterion 1.3 Factors may include: • a setting or situation • the individual An individual will usually mean the person supported by the learner but may include those for whom there is no formal duty of care.
 A setting where there is no formal duty of care includes adult health or social care settings.
 Assessment Criterion 2.1 The actions to take constitute the learner's responsibilities in responding to allegations or suspicions of abuse.
-The actions to take if the allegation or suspicion implicates: • a colleague • someone in the individual's personal network • the learner • the learner • others Assessment Criterion 3.1 Local systems may include: employer/organisational policies and procedures multi-agency adult protection arrangements for locality
+The actions to take if the allegation or suspicion implicates: • a colleague • someone in the individual's personal network • the learner • the learner's line manager • others Assessment Criterion 3.1 Local systems may include: employer/organisational policies and procedures multi-agency adult protection arrangements for locality

-Additional Information

-Assessment Criterion Person-centred values include:

-4.1 individuality

-• rights

-choice

-privacy

-independence

-dignity

-respect

-partnership

-Assessment Criterion Active participation is a way of working that

-4.1 recognises an individual's right to participate in

-the activities and relationships of everyday life

-as independently as possible; the individual is

-regarded as an active partner in their own care

-or support, rather than a passive recipient.

-Assessment Criterion Unsafe practices may include:

-5.1 poor working practices

-resource difficulties

-operational difficulties
+Additional Information Assessment Criterion 4.1 Person-centred values include: Assessment Criterion 4.1 Active participation is a way of working that recognises an individual's right to participate in the activities and relationships of everyday life as independently as possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient.
+Assessment Criterion 5.1 Unsafe practices may include: poor working practices resource difficulties operational difficulties

-Introduction to duty of care in health, social care or children's and young people's settings
+Principles for implementing duty of care in health, social care or children's and young people's settings

-Unit Defense

-Unit Reference T/508/6541
+Unit Reference H/508/6552

-BIIAB Reference NICA24
+BIIAB Reference NICA140

-Level 2
+Level 3

 Credit Value 1

-Guided Learning (GL) 8
+Guided Learning (GL) 7

 This unit provides the learner with the

 Unit Summary knowledge of understanding duty of care and

 complaints handling

 Learning Outcomes Assessment Criteria

 (1 to 3) (1.1 to 3.2)

 The learner will: The learner can:

-1. Understand the implications of 1.1 Define the term 'duty of care'

-duty of care

-1.2 Describe how the duty of care affects own
+Understand how duty of care contributes to safe practice 1.1 Explain what it means to have a duty of care in own work role

-work role
+contributes to safe practice care in own work role

+1.2 Explain how duty of care contributes to the

+safeguarding or protection of individuals

-2. Understand support available 2.1 Describe dilemmas that may arise between
+2. Know how to address conflicts or dilemmas that may arise between an individual's rights and the duty of care 2.1 Describe potential conflicts or dilemmas that may arise between the duty of care and an individual's rights

-for addressing dilemmas that the duty of care and an individual's rights
+2.2 Describe how to manage risks associated with conflicts or dilemmas between individual's rights and the duty of care

-may arise about duty of care , , , , , , , , , , , , , , , , , , , ,

-2.2 Explain where to get additional support and

-advice about how to resolve such dilemmas
+2.3 Explain where to get additional support and advice about conflicts and dilemmas

-3. Know how to respond to 3.1 Describe how to respond to complaints
+3. Know how to respond to complaints 3.1 Describe how to respond to complaints

-complaints

-3.2 Identify the main points of agreed

-procedures for handling complaints
+3.2 Explain the main points of agreed procedures for handling complaints